Katia-Toboleva/vanilla-js-audioplayer/README.md

 ## Audioplayer build with Vanilla JavaScript.
 ### Description:
-An audioplayer build with plain Vanilla JavaScript.
+An audio player built with plain Vanilla JavaScript.
 I have recovered some old code and refactored it, the goal was not use and libraries but build everything with plain JS.

 ### Technologies:
 Vanilla JavaScript, CSS, SCSS, Webpack, Babel, Eslint, Stylelint.